Euro Neuro

 "Euro Neuro" is a song by Montenegrin singer Rambo Amadeus.
-The song was chosen to represent Montenegro in the Eurovision Song Contest 2012; it was the first song performed at the contest in the first semi-final and failed to advance to the final.
+The song was internally chosen to represent Montenegro in the Eurovision Song Contest 2012; it was the first song performed at the contest in the first semi-final and failed to advance to the final.
 "Euro Neuro" is primarily sung in English, with some phrases in Montenegrin and German.

 Background

 The song is regarded as a satire towards the relations between Montenegro and the European Union, and the European Union in general.
 During the time when "Euro Neuro" was made, Europe was suffering from a debt crisis.
-In response, Rambo said "The E.U. and euro are in some kind of neurotic situation, so I wanted to help.
-[However, Euro Neuro is] is not a cure.
+In response, Rambo said "The EU and euro are in some kind of neurotic situation, so I wanted to help.
+[However, 'Euro Neuro' is] is not a cure.
 It is just a diagnosis.
-‘Euro Neuro’ is a diagnostic song with therapeutic side effects."
+'Euro Neuro' is a diagnostic song with therapeutic side effects."

 Release

 The song was premiered on 15 March 2012 on a television special hosted by Sabrija Vulić.
 The show was televised on TVCG 1 and RTV Montenegro as well as broadcast online via the broadcaster's website rtcg.me.